Finnish Sauna Etiquette: A Guide for First Timers

 - No, it is not.
 Men and women have typically different saunas.

-Finnish sauna etiquette is simple.
+Finnish sauna is a place for relaxation, it improves blood circulation and reduces stress.
+The sauna etiquette is simple.
 Clean yourself well before the sauna and behave politely.
 If you feel shy or uncomfortable about being nude most probably due to cultural factors, then remember wearing a clean towel is allowed.
 If you start feeling unwell in a hot sauna it is recommended to exit right away to cool down.

 Have you visited a Finnish sauna yet?
 Are there saunas in your home country?
 How do they differ from a Finnish sauna, comment below!